GRDI-GenARCC/tutorials-and-workshops/Conda/README.md

 ### Manage Conda environment

 Conda environments are useful to isolate and manage multiple softwares/versions/dependencies that differs from your different projects or analysis.
-You can
+Here is a list of basic commands to manage your Conda environments.

 #### Create a new environment